dulumao/ycf/README.md

 ## ycf framework

-* a very simple PHP framework  for api or cli or swoole
+* a very simple,micro PHP framework
+* it can be run in Cli,PHP-FPM,Swoole
+* composer install
+* a solution based micro-services and blazing fast APIs.

 ## Requirements